robotpony/w42/content/blog/2025/why-your-ai-assistant-keeps-failing-a-mental-model-problem.md

 ## What these things actually are

-LLMs are pattern completion engines trained on massive corpora of text.
+LLMs are pattern completion engines trained on massive corpora of content.
 They've seen so much code, documentation, and human writing that they can predict what comes next with remarkable accuracy.
 That's it.
 That's the entire trick.

 The innovation isn't artificial intelligence in any meaningful sense.
 The innovation is that natural language works as an input format.
 Instead of learning arcane configuration syntax or programming constructs, you can describe what you want in English (or whatever language the model was trained on).
 The model pattern-matches against everything it's seen and generates something plausible.